10 sustainable development project ideas to engage students

 7. SDG day

-Find out which student groups are active to the SDGs.
+Find out which student groups are active on the SDGs.
 Then invite these student groups to organise a whole day programme with different activities on the Sustainable Development Goals.
 For example, you could have workshops on recycling or sustainable food.

 8. Quiz night